wp-plugins/collapsing-categories/readme.txt

 * Fixed bug with extraneous li when not showing posts (thanks neoen for pointing it out)
 * Added option to show empty categories
+* Fixed bugs with styling in IE
+* Added accordion option

 = 1.2.2 (2010.08.05) =
 * fixed self class for category archive pages (error pointed out by ltache)